marmelab/react-admin/docs/Tutorial.md

 Even though updates appear immediately due to Optimistic Rendering, React-admin only sends them to the server after a short delay (about 5 seconds).
 During this delay, the user can undo the action, and react-admin will never send the update.

-Optimistic Rendering and Undo require no specific code on the API side - react-admin handles them purely on the client-side.
+Optimistic updates and undo require no specific code on the API side - react-admin handles them purely on the client-side.
 That means that you'll get them for free with your own API!

 **Note**: When you add the ability to edit an item, you also add the ability to delete it.
 The "Delete" button in the edit view is fully working out of the box - and it is also "Undo"-able .

+## Customizing The Page Title

 The post editing page has a slight problem: it uses the post id as main title (the text displayed in the top bar).

-Let's customize the view title with a title component:
+Let's customize the view title with a custom title component:

 ```diff
 // in src/posts.js